 "Both governmental and nongovernmental actors used landmines.
-Preliminary reports indicated that landmines, used primarily by the FARC and ELN, caused 187 deaths and 687 injuries during the year.
+Preliminary reports indicated that landmines, used primarily by the FARC and ELN, caused 187 deaths and 687 injuries during the year (see section 1.g.).
 The government expressed its commitment to removing the remaining 29 government-controlled minefields, as the security situation permits."